kobrak1/all-projects-directory/README.md

 - [PUBLIC ARCHIVE]

 ## O <a id="p"></a>
-- [PUBLIC ARCHIVE]  [Online Education Platform](https://github.com/kobrak1/online_education_website) -online education platform made with HTML, CSS, JavaScript & JQuery
+- [PUBLIC ARCHIVE]  [Online Education Platform](https://github.com/kobrak1/online_education_website) -This is a responsive website that works on all devices.
+Online education platform made with HTML, CSS, JavaScript & JQuery

 ## P <a id="p"></a>
 - [PUBLIC ARCHIVE]